pgollangi/FireQL/README.md

 ## Future scope

-- [x] Create interactive command-line shell to run queries
+- [x] Create an interactive command-line shell to run queries
-- [ ] Expand support all logical conditions in `WHERE` clause by internally issuing multiple query requests to Firestore and merge results locally before returning.
+- [ ] Expand support for all logical conditions in `WHERE` clause by internally issuing multiple query requests to Firestore and merging results locally before returning.
 - [ ] `GROUP BY` support
 - [ ] Support other DML queries: `INSERT`, `UPDATE`, and `DELETE`